-Torrential Imelda rains flood homes, snarl travel around Houston
+Torrential Imelda rains kill one, flood homes, snarl travel around Houston

-HOUSTON (Reuters) - Rescuers in boats pulled people from flooded Houston-area homes, the city’s airport temporarily halted flights and tens of thousands of people lost power on Thursday as the remnants of Tropical Storm Imelda dumped torrential rains over the region.
+HOUSTON (Reuters) - Authorities reported the first death linked to Tropical Storm Imelda, which dumped torrential rains over the Houston-area, while rescuers in boats pulled hundreds of people from flooded cars, the city’s airport temporarily halted flights and tens of thousands of people lost power on Thursday.

-Officials warned millions of people in the area to hunker down as the National Hurricane Center forecast the storm could drop up to 40 inches (102 cm) of rain along the southeastern coast of Texas through Thursday night.
+By late afternoon, the rains had mostly abated but officials warned millions of people in the area to stay put and not move, as it would take several hours for floodwaters to drain off.

 “If you’re at school, stay at school.
 If you’re at home, stay at home.
 If you’re at work, stay at work,” said Lina Hidalgo, the Harris County judge, at a press conference as she declared a state of emergency for the Houston area.
 “Right now, it’s about life safety.”